TensorYue/Steel-Design-Package/README.md

 Written in Excel VBA

+The author has tested the package with several Model Problems with the comparison of the results from Commercial Software such as Tekla Tedds.

 User can rewrite the code into their preferred programming language if have no access to Excel VBA.

 ## Package Feature